dhain/wsgi_lite/README.rst

 --------------

 The code in this repository is experi-mental, and possibly very-mental or just plain detri-mental.
+It is not seriously tested or battle-hardened as yet: there are just some very basic acceptance tests and validation, enough to show a few basics working.
+(See the "To-Test" list in ``tests.txt`` for what major tests are still needed.)

-It is not tested in any serious way as yet: just some very basic "smoke tests".
-I've thrown this out there for people to see and play with early.
+So, I've really just thrown this out there for people to see and play with early.
 Stuff may change, break, or this could all have been a really stupid idea that doesn't actually work.
-You have been warned.
+Don't throw this into production or even serious development just yet: it might *look* like it works, but you'd be wiser to wait until there's something more like full test coverage.
+But if you're just experimenting with it to see how it works or whether you like it, go for it!
+(And if you have any feedback, I'd love to hear from you...  preferably via the Web-SIG mailing list.)

-(Oh, and it's under an ASF license, since that's what the PSF uses for contributions... i.e., I anticipate this potentially becoming PEPpable and stdlib-able in the future, if we don't find some sort of glaring hole in it.)
+Oh, and last, but not least...  this package is under the Apache license, since that's what the PSF uses for software contributed to Python, and I hope to see this protocol in a PEP and perhaps the stdlib in the future.
+(Assuming we don't find some sort of glaring hole in the protocol or concept, of course.)